Elgato's Button can control your Apple smart home at CES

 Press a button and you can prep for movie time by rolling down the shades, dimming the lights and locking the doors.
 Apple's smart home platform HomeKit has always allowed you to control multiple compatible devices at once through Scenes.
 The new Elgato Eve Button at CES will allow you to activate three of those scenes with a press.

-The $50 Bluetooth-enabled Button syncs to your HomeKit devices through either your Apple TV ($197.84 at Sam's Club) or an Apple iPad ($287.75 at Amazon.com) acting as a hub for your smart home.
+The $50 Bluetooth-enabled Button syncs to your HomeKit devices through either your Apple TV (£179.00 at Apple) or an Apple iPad (£339.00 at Apple) acting as a hub for your smart home.
 Once you set up the button, you'll be able to use it to activate a different scene with a single press, a double press or a long press.
 The $50 US price converts to roughly £35 and AU$60.

 You'll need to set up the scenes through Apple's Home app, which allows you to control all of your smart-home devices that work with the company's HomeKit software.
 You can customize your own scene, or tell the app what you'd like to happen with preprogrammed options such as "Good Morning" or "Good Night."